tg-sec/dvna/Task_Report/docs/setting_up_vms.md

 ## Objective

-The aim of this section is to setup the required infrastructure to perform the task and solve the following segment of the problem statement's description:
+The aim of this section is to setup the required infrastructure to perform the task and solve the 6th point of the [problem statement](problem_statement.md).

-> * To do all of the above just consider 2 virtual machines running in your laptop.
-One VM contains the Jenkins and related infrastructure, and the second VM is for deploying the DVNA using the pipeline.

 ## System Configuration

-The lab setup is of two VMs running Ubuntu 18.04 on VirtualBox.
+The lab setup is of two VMs running Ubuntu 18.04 on VirtualBox as it is an LTS (Long Term Support) version which is a desirable feature for a CI pipline.
+The realease notes for Ubuntu 18.04 can be found [here](https://wiki.ubuntu.com/BionicBeaver/ReleaseNotes?_ga=2.263578572.1702646424.1578630197-858707961.1578630197) for additional details.
 One VM has the Jenkins Infrastructure and the other is used as a Production Server to deploy the application (DVNA) on the server via the Jenkins Pipeline.

 * I installed Ubuntu on both VirtualBox VMs following this [documentation](https://linuxhint.com/install_ubuntu_18-04_virtualbox/).